nics-tw/petsard/docs/2024-01-05-Outlierist.md

 ## `Outlierist_IsolationForest`: Identify outliers by Isolation Forest

-Identify the outliers using isolation forest from sklearn.
+Identify the outliers using `IsolationForest` from sklearn.
 It is a global transformation.
 That is, if any of the column uses isolation forest as an outlierist, it will overwrite the whole config and edit all outlierists to isolation forest.

 ```python
 from PETsARD.Processor.Outlierist import Outlierist_IsolationForest